kitten/fluorine/README.md

 embraces RxJS to bring even more advantages of reactive programming to React, it is a fitting name.

-Furthermore the latin verb *fluo* means "flow", which reminded me about Flux and its unidirectional data-flow.
+Furthermore the latin verb *fluo* means "flow", which is a direct refernce to Flux and its unidirectional data-flow.

 ## Thanks to